pekeso/FSND-Capstone/projects/capstone/starter/README.md

     - All permissions a Casting Director has
     - Add or delete a movie from the database

+### Authentication

+To thoroughly test the application, we'll need the access tokens for the different roles.

 ### Testing the app

 To test the app, one must run the following commands: